 My first solo exhibit “From Within: Photographs 2015-2018”

-My first solo photography exhibit is hanging at Manchester University in Northern Indiana.
-It includes fourteen images, many of which are on my Photography page.
+My first solo photography exhibit of fourteen images is hanging at Manchester University in Northern Indiana.
 You can see it on the second floor of the Academic Center until January 2019.
 My artist statement and bio for the show are available here.